 |Product Analysis Platform, Event Staff Reporting|

-|Increase Satisfaction of Customers||Pre-Event Survey |
+|Increase Satisfaction of Customers||Pre-event Survey |

 Post-event Survey (NPS)

 |Increase Customer Retention||# of Appointments with Customers||Event Staff Reporting, Event Scheduler|

-|Event Engagement||Increase Session Engagement||# of Questions Asked In Sessions |
+|Event Engagement||Increase Session Engagement||# of Questions Asked in Sessions |

 # of Live Poll Responses

-|Event Staff Reporting, EMS|
+|Event Staff Reporting, Event Management Software|

 |Increase Event App Engagement||# of Event Community Check-ins |

 # of Event App Downloads

 |Increase Social Media Engagement||# of Company Mentions |

 # of Event Hashtag Mentions

-|Increase Partner Engagement||# of Visits to Partner Booths |
+|Educate and Delight Partners||Increase Partner Engagement||# of Visits to Partner Booths |

 # of Event App Partner Page Impressions